 The Tower Viewing Gallery offers spectacular views over London from Viewing Gallery 64 metres (210 feet) above street level.

-Westminster Cathedral is just around the corner from our osteopathy clinic in Pimlico, so come and visit us if you are in the area.
+Westminster Cathedral is a short walk from our osteopathy clinic in Westminster, so come and visit us if you are in the area.

 Find out about our local government – The Houses of Parliament / Palace of Westminster!